philipturner/ARHeadsetKit/docs/building-documentation.md

 If this is your first time using Xcode, perform the following steps to ensure the project can compile:

-1. Connect your iOS device to your Mac.
+1. Connect your iPhone or iPad to your Mac.
 1. At the top of the Xcode window, a simulator will be selected as the run destination.
 Change that to your device.
 1. Press `Cmd + B`.
 No errors should appear in Xcode.